deepinder1992/3DHeatTransfer/paper/paper.md

 # Software Design

-The codebase follows a clean, modular structure written in modern C++17 with optional CUDA support.
+The codebase follows a modular structure written in C++17 with optional CUDA support.
 The main directories are organized as follows:

 - **`src/`**: Core implementation files, including the main driver, geometry processing, boundary condition handling, solver kernels, and VTK output routines.
 - **`include/`**: Header files defining classes and functions for the grid, solvers, STL importer, and utilities.